DEGREE AT A GLANCE:

 Graduate Certificate in Information Assurance

-Students enrolling in our Master of Science in Information Technology must provide an official transcript of their previously-completed Bachelor’s or Master’s degree and meet one of the following:
+To enroll, you must provide an official transcript of your previously-completed bachelor's or master's degree and meet one of the following:

-If the IT-specific requirements are not noted in their official Bachelor’s or Master’s transcript, the student must provide official copies of their university transcripts which show the appropriate coursework.
-Verification of two years work experience for the Graduate Certificates in IT need to be sent to the university from the student’s current/previous employer on company letterhead.
+If the IT-specific requirements are not noted in the official bachelor's or master's transcript, you must provide official copies of your undergraduate transcripts that show the appropriate coursework.
+The verification of the 2-years work experience needs to be sent to the university from your current/previous employer on company letterhead.